 A Knowledge-Sharing Culture: The Definition

-‘A knowledge-sharing culture is a culture which encourages and enables the free exchange of knowledge, insight and experience in order to benefit individuals and an organisation as a whole.’
+‘A knowledge-sharing culture is a corporate culture which encourages and enables the free exchange of knowledge, insight and experience in order to benefit individuals and drive a business toward key strategic goals.’

 What’s the History of Knowledge-Sharing?